dschlenk/opennms-cookbook/README.md

 Please feel free to fork and send me pull requests!
 The focus of my work will initially be on templates for configuration files that modify the default configuration and LWRPs to add new elements to configuration files.

-I use test kitchen with the openstack vagrant plugin, so if you use the default VirtualBox driver you'll need to change that.
-Otherwise I think it's a pretty normal Chef workflow but I'm new at writing cookbooks so criticism is welcome.
+There's a test kitchen suite for every main and example recipe.
+The default test kitchen config uses the vagrant driver, but I actually use the openstack driver (overriding the default with .kitchen.local.yml), so if the default config doesn't work that's why.